MystenLabs/sui-stack-messaging-sdk/Setup.md

 # Developer Setup

-The MessagingClient uses Sui's client extension system, which allows you to extend a base Sui client with additional functionality.
-You start with either a `SuiClient` (JSON-RPC) or `SuiGrpcClient` and extend it with other clients that expose `asClientExtension` or `experimental_asClientExtension` methods.
+The `MessagingClient` uses Sui’s client extension system.
+This system lets you extend a base Sui client with additional functionality.
+Start with either a `SuiClient` (JSON-RPC) or a `SuiGrpcClient`, and then extend it with clients that expose the `asClientExtension` or `experimental_asClientExtension` methods.

 ## Client Extension Pattern

-The `$extend` method allows you to compose multiple client extensions into a single client instance.
-Each extension adds new methods and capabilities to the base client:
+Use the `$extend` method to compose multiple client extensions into a single client instance.
+Each extension adds new methods and capabilities to the base client.

 **Required Dependencies:**

-- **SealClient**: Required for end-to-end encryption functionality.
-The MessagingClient depends on SealClient for encrypting and decrypting messages.
+- **SealClient**: Provides end-to-end encryption.
+The `MessagingClient` relies on `SealClient` to encrypt and decrypt messages.

 **Optional Dependencies:**

-- **WalrusClient**: Optional for attachment storage.
+- **WalrusClient**: Provides decentralized attachment storage.

 **Storage Adapter:**

-By default, the MessagingClient uses `WalrusStorageAdapter` which stores encrypted attachment data on Walrus (decentralized storage).
-In this initial alpha version, the WalrusStorageAdapter only uses aggregators/publishers for storage operations.
+By default, the `MessagingClient` uses `WalrusStorageAdapter`.
+This adapter stores encrypted attachment data on Walrus using aggregators and publishers.
+In future versions, the adapter will also support the `@mysten/walrus` SDK client, which will enable features like the upload relay.

-In the future, it will also support the `@mysten/walrus` sdk client, which for example will enable the upload relay.
+You can implement a custom `StorageAdapter` by creating a class that implements the `StorageAdapter` interface and passing it into the `MessagingClient` configuration.

-If you need different storage behavior, you can implement your own `StorageAdapter` by implementing the `StorageAdapter` interface and passing it to the MessagingClient configuration.
+## Example Setup

 ```typescript
 import { SuiClient } from "@mysten/sui/client";